-In other words, in radiant heated houses the air temperature does not need to be quite as high as that of a furnace-heated house.
+In other words, in radiant heated houses the air temperature does not need to be quite as high as that of a convectively heated house.
 In the field we often find this to be 2 to 5 degrees lower in a house with radiant tube heaters, depending on circumstances and weather.
 This is an important management consideration.
 In a radiant tube heated house, you cannot set thermostats or temperature sensors according to a target temperature curve designed with forced-air heat in mind, as they typically are.
 Note that this applies only to periods when heating is required.

-The exact temperature setpoint offset to be used will vary, in large part depending on where the temperature sensor is placed and the height of the tube heater from the floor.
+The exact temperature setpoint offset to be used (3 degrees lower, 4 degrees, etc) will vary, in large part depending on where the temperature sensor is placed and the height of the tube heater from the floor.
 If a temperature sensor is placed directly under the radiant tube, it will receive maximum radiant heat energy and will report an unrealistically high temperature.
-One common recommendation is to place thermostats or sensors about halfway between the outside water line and the feed line, lined up at the midpoint of the tube heater, and raised so as to be out of the main radiant heat zone.
+One common recommendation is to place thermostats or temperature sensors about halfway between the outside water line and the feed line, lined up at the midpoint of the tube heater, and raised so as to be out of the main radiant heat zone.
 A good starting point would be a foot or so off the floor.
-Exact placement may not be critical, but the same placement arrangement should be used consistently in all houses being managed.
+The exact placement may not be critical, but it is important to use the same placement arrangement consistently in all houses being managed.